theOtherLuke/nordlynx-router/README.md

 **I created this to help others build and configure their own whole-network router using NordVPN**

 The idea is to be able to use the native linux app for NordVPN to create a whole-network vpn router.
-So far I have been able to get this working on Ubuntu, Debian, and Fedora.
+So far I have been able to get this working on Ubuntu, Debian, Fedora, CentOS, and AlmaLinux.
+Every version of the install has the same packages being used for portability between distros.

+***They all use these packages:***

+*Network configuration:*  netplan.io

+*Firewall configuration:*  iptables-persistent or iptables-services - same package, different name depending on distro

+*dhcp server:*  dnsmasq + dnsmasq-utils

 Use the script below or follow the instructions in the appropriate folder in this repository.